rahulpargi641/Argon-Assault/README.md

 ### Implementation and Game Design
 #### Implementation
 ##### Scripts
-    - PlaerControls: Responsible for controlling a ship's movement and rotation based on input, enabling and disabling a set of laser guns based on player input.
+    - PlayerControls: Responsible for controlling a ship's movement and rotation based on input, enabling and disabling a set of laser guns based on player input.

     - Enemy: It handles the enemy's hit points, visual effects upon being hit, and its destruction,